 Project #3: Scales of the Serpent

-Tessa Laird, from 29 March.
+Tessa Laird, 29 March - 29 May.
 Opposite 19 Tory Street.
 Property partner: Reading Cinema and Care Park

 Offering a brief moment of magic in the everyday drudgery this posterwall project by Auckland artist Tessa Laird presents a series of hand-screenprinted posters in a range of sizes, styles, reflecting a diversity of cultures, ideas, and opinions.
 They are pasted in layers to the wall and ripped back, like a genuine street poster wall, but bear the handmade mark of the artist and present a diversity not usually apparent in the cityscape.